Casterlabs/caffeinated-sdk-skeleton/README.md

 ## How to build

 Open a terminal in your project's folder and run `mvnw install`.
-Once completed you will find a file called `ExampleProject.jar`, that's the file you add to Caffeinated.
+Once completed you will find a file called `ExampleProject.jar` in `target/`, that's the file you add to Caffeinated.

 Read the [SDK Documentation](https://casterlabs.github.io/caffeinated-sdk/Plugins%20Development/) for more information on how Widgets work and how to do other things.